wds15/baad/README.md

 The repository includes a Docker image defintion which is configured to use R 4.0.0 and R packages as dated from the 20th April of 2020.
-To run the scripts with this environment please first build the respective Docker image with the `build-rimage.sh` script.
+To run the scripts with this environment please first build locally Docker image with the `build-rimage.sh` script.
 Once the Docker image is created you can run the analysis in the source directory via

 - Analytical linear example: `./run-docker-cmd.sh ./linear_baad.R`
 - Non-linear example: `./run-docker-cmd.sh ./pkpd_baad.R`